dokryconn/Dokters-Prescription/README.md

 - **The "App Launch Shortcuts" folder**
   - Used for storing created program shortcut files for launching/toggling apps that were installed by Microsoft Store.

-*The `App Launch Shortcuts` sub-folder within `Dok’s Rx Cabinet\Dok’s Rx` is a location to keep program hotkeys for the "program launch/toggle" optional template code within the **Dokter's Prescription** script.*
+*The `App Launch Shortcuts` sub-folder within `Dok’s Rx Cabinet\Dok’s Rx` is a location to keep program shortcuts for the "Launch/Toggle Programs" optional template code within the "*Dok's Rx Pad**" script.*

 *For example, programs that are downloaded from the Microsoft Store are not located in the standard program location.
 These programs are usually nested within `C:\Program Files\WindowsApps`.
 Typically, if you attempt the run the programs directly from their native file location, they will not launch properly.
 For these instances, you can create a program shortcut for these applications and move it into the `App Launch Shortcuts` folder.*